-For many families, spring break means a trip to the beach or hitting the slopes.
+For many families, winter break means a trip to the beach or hitting the slopes.
 After our long New England winters, I usually want to jet off to Europe or soak up some sun somewhere.
-Jumping on a horse for a dude ranch spring break vacation never really crossed my mind.
-That is, until an invitation to visit and review the Vista Verde Ranch popped into my inbox.
+Jumping on a horse for a dude ranch winter break vacation never really crossed my mind.
+That is, until an invitation to visit and review the Vista Verde Guest Ranch popped into my inbox.

-I typically think of guest ranches for summer horseback riding or holiday sleigh rides.
-It made me wonder, what would a ranch trip in March be like?
+I typically think of dude ranches for summer horseback riding, probably because that was our previous experience out in Montana.
+It made me wonder, what would a ranch trip be like with snow on the ground?
 Luckily we were already trekking out to Colorado on a massive college road trip and a few days at the ranch sounded like a perfect break before a long drive home.

-As it turns out, a ranch vacation is exactly what we all needed after the year we have just experienced.
+As it turns out, a ranch vacation is exactly what we all needed before my teen was ready to graduate.
 Time outside, engaging in fun activities together, soaking in gorgeous natural surroundings, relaxing in our luxuriously-appointed private cabin, and eating way too much delicious food — it was everything I love about a dude ranch vacation at just the right time.

 Vista Verde Ranch Review